francoispalma/PMNS/pmns_generation/README.md

 > ./codegen.py tmp

 After the codegen is run a params.h file is created with all the necessary parameters to compile pmns.c

+### Demo code

+Once a params.h file exists run the following command for a demo:

+> make demo